 Nice and Villefranche: Alternatives with Draft Constraints

+Port de Nice and the anchorage at Villefranche offer practical alternatives when larger ports are fully committed.
 Port de Nice has 450 berths for yachts up to 50 metres, with rates of €800–€1,500 per night.
 Draft is limited to 4.5 metres, excluding many deep-keel sailing yachts.
 Burgess suggests anchoring in the Baie de Villefranche, which offers excellent protection from the mistral.
-Villefranche-sur-Mer’s Darse has 80 berths for vessels under 35 metres; fuel is available only from mobile trucks.
+Villefranche-sur-Mer's Darse has 80 berths for vessels under 35 metres; fuel is available only from mobile trucks.
 Shore-side, La Mère Germaine serves classic bouillabaisse.
 Local etiquette: no jet skis within 300 metres of the beach.

 Menton: The Relaxed Eastern Edge